What could possibly be better that spending an hour or more being pampered with a luxurious, healing, relaxing massage?

 They also come equipped with everything they need to do the job, including a massage table, sheets, massage oil and even soothing music and scents.

-Our technician will arrive at your stated appointment time and set up the treatment area wherever you would like.
+A technician will arrive at your stated appointment time and set up the treatment area wherever you would like.
 Obviously a private area, away from ringing phones, the TV and the kids, is best.

 You can request music, play your own tunes, or keep the room silent.
 You can have aromatherapy candles burning, or keep the air scent-free.
 The choice is yours.